kunaljainwin/BankRecordManager/README.md

 SDLC - Software developer Life cycle

 # Objective
-The goal is to make a Bank record management system
+The goal is to make a Bank record management system.f

-### Functionalites
+### Functionalities
 1. A menu with CRUD operations
 2. Importing and exporting data using Binary files
 3. Making efficient use of memory and computational resources

-# Conlusion
+# Conclusion

 It was a good idea to give this kind of assignment .
 I got to experience SDLC worked in the role of

 - Initiator
-understand srs
+1.understand srs
-efficient system design
+2.efficient system design
-eg.using map in structure for services, pointers of objects to reduce continuous memory requirements
+3.eg.using map in structure for services, pointers of objects to reduce continuous memory requirements

 - Enhancer
-understanding code of another dev.
+1.understanding code of another dev.
-Adding features to the existing codebase
+2.Adding features to the existing codebase

 - Quality assurance
-Testing criterios
+1.Testing criterios
-Managing testcases in Excel
+2.Managing testcases in Excel
-Communicating issues in the application to the enhancer
+3.Communicating issues in the application to the enhancer